open-compass/CompassJudger/README.md

 pip install -e .
 python run.py configs/eval_judgerbench.py --mode all --reuse latest
 ```
+We also provided a leaderboard for JudgerBench: https://huggingface.co/spaces/opencompass/judgerbench_leaderboard
+If you want to add your model to this leaderboard, welcome to add an issue in this Repository.

 ## Use CompassJudger-1 to Test Subjective Datasets in OpenCompass